ChrisHandley/LeightonAcademy/_episodes/03-anchorslinks.md

 > ## Can you create a hyperlink to Leighton.com?
 >
-> Can you create a hyperlin in your webpage?
+> Can you create a hyperlink in your webpage?
 > Can you make an image a link?
 >
 > > ## Solution